ironhack-labs/data-labs/module-0-prework/prepare-dev-env/mysql.md

 To install using the official installation package, check out the [Sequel Pro official download page](https://sequelpro.com/download).

+:exclamation: Note: At the time this lesson was written, the latest release of Sequel Pro has some bugs.
+If your Sequel Pro keeps crashing similar to what [this post](https://github.com/sequelpro/sequelpro/issues/2699) describes, uninstall `sequel-pro` then install `sequel-pro-nightly` with Homebrew. `sequel-pro-nightly` contains the latest work of the Sequel Pro development team where those bugs have been fixed.
+But those fixes haven't been integrated in `sequel-pro` or the official installation package.

 ### Connecting Sequel Pro to Database

 1. Locate Sequel Pro in your Applications and launch the software.
 You will see the following connection window: